Vexus95/Ecaflop2/README.md

 # HR Manager Web Application

-I'm a Web application with no tests.
+I'm a Web application with (almost) no tests.

 Test me!